mcyph/unihack_2021_park_earn/README.md

        git clone https://github.com/[my user name here]/react_spectrecss_kickstarter.git
        cd react_spectrecss_kickstarter

-3. Then, to run the server, type:
+3. Then, to run the server, type the following from Windows from an administrator command prompt:

+       docker-compose up

+   or the following from linux or unix-like OSes:

        sudo docker-compose up

    and browse to the address http://localhost:3000 with a